oflorez/HumanGenomeAssemblies/README.md

 ```
 # -a: Generate CIGAR and output alignments in the SAM format
-# -Y: In SAM output, use soft clipping for supplementary alignments.
 # -t/-@: how many thread

 ```

 ### Step 5.
 Detect repeat use Straglr